 By focusing your efforts on your main Marketing Cloud and your Web CMS, you can cover many of the most content-heavy channels you’ll encounter.
-Your channel owners will then be able to select from already-approved content within their solution’s existing interface and ensure faster speed-to-market and brand consistency.
+Your channel owners will then be able to select from already-approved content within their solution’s existing interface.
+Say hello to faster speed-to-market and improved consistency across brand assets.

 Afterall, content is what drives your customer experience.

 “Content encompasses everything communicated by a brand to an audience, whether it is internal or external.
 Marketing leaders must plan their content operations ecosystem to be adaptable for ingesting, organizing and managing all of these content types” – Gartner, The Future of Content Operations: How to Deliver Marketing in a Changing World

 To learn about other integrations, including those with video delivery and social media, check out the Aprimo Marketplace and see what integrations your peers have put into practice!